 In addition, our Board of Directors has adopted a written policy governing the approval of related person transactions that complies with all applicable requirements of the SEC and the Nasdaq Global Select Market concerning related person transactions.
 Related person transactions are transactions in which we are a participant, the amount involved exceeds \$120.0 thousand and a related person has or will have a direct or indirect material interest.
 Related persons of the Company include directors (including nominees for election as directors), executive officers, beneficial holders of more than 5% of our capital stock and the immediate family members of these persons.
 Any related person transaction proposed to be entered into by the Company, or any of its subsidiaries, must be reported to the Company's General Counsel and shall be reviewed and approved or ratified by the Audit Committee in accordance with the terms of the policy.
-In determining whether to approve a related person's interest in the transaction, the nature of the Company's participation in the transaction, whether the transaction was undertaken in the ordinary course of business of the Company, whether the transaction with the related person is on terms no less favorable to the Company than terms that could have been reached with an unrelated third party and the purpose of and the potential benefits to the Company of the transaction.
+In determining whether to approve a related person transaction, that committee will consider, among other factors, the approximate dollar value of the amount of the related person's interest in the transaction, the nature of the Company's participation in the transaction, whether the transaction was undertaken in the ordinary course of business of the Company, whether the transaction with the related person is on terms no less favorable to the Company than terms that could have been reached with an unrelated third party and the purpose of and the potential benefits to the Company of the transaction.

-In addition to the compensation arrangements with directors and executive officers described in "Executive Compensation" above, the following is a description of each transaction since January 1, 2016, and each proposed transaction in which:
+In addition to the compensation arrangements with directors and executive officers described in "Executive Compensationâ€□ above, the following is a description of each transaction since January 1, 2016, and each proposed transaction in which: